-Outcome Economic empowerment, including employment opportunities, for local communities through SAHRA's activities KPI No. 5.1 5.2 Indicator title Number of employment opportunities created through internships Number of employment opportunities for local communities created, indirectly, through SAHRA's memorials and/or infrastructure projects Definition Providing temporary internship opportunities in partnership with institutions such as SETAs or internally, excluding internships that did not start within the current financial year, inclusive of internships that were not completed due to other work opportunities. lly, local communities through SAHRA's memorials and he or infrastructure projects; this includes all worker Source of data Identification copies for all relevant interns Identification copies of each worker working on a SAHRA heritage infrastructure or memorial project A report stating the total number and details on each workers working on a heritage infrastructure or memorial project Means of verification / PoE A report detailing the age and demographics of each intern starting within the current financial year (2023/24) A report detailing the ID number and names of each worker/employee working on building infrastructure and rehabilitated memorials.
-Assumptions All interns will complete the internship opportunity Working on memorials and infrastructure projects creates employment opportunities for communities.
-Disaggregation of beneficiaries 100% youth N/A Spatial transformation N/A N/A Calculation type Non-Cumulative Non-Cumulative Reporting cycle Annual Annual Desired performance To create as many internship opportunities as financially possible To create indirect job opportunities for communities while providing work that involves heritage resources.
+Outcome Economic empowerment, including employment opportunities, for local communities through SAHRA's activities KPI No. 5.1 5.2 Indicator title Number of employment opportunities created through internships Number of employment opportunities for local communities created, indirectly, through SAHRA's memorials and/or infrastructure projects Definition Providing temporary internship opportunities in partnership with institutions such as SETAs or internally, excluding internships that did not start within the current financial year, inclusive of internships that were not completed due to other work opportunities.
+Providing indirect employment opportunities for local communities through SAHRA's memorials and/ or infrastructure projects; this includes all workers involved in the building process.
+Source of data Identification copies for all relevant interns Identification copies of each worker working o SAHRA heritage infrastructure or memorial project Method of calculation / assessment The total number of interns who started employment at SAHRA within the financial year A report stating the total number and details on each workers working on a heritage infrastructure or memorial project Means of verification / PoE A report detailing the age and demographics of each intern starting within the current financial year (2024/25) Assumptions All interns will complete the internship opportunity Working on memorials and infrastructure projects creates employment opportunities for communities.
+Disaggregation of beneficiaries 100% youth N/A Spatial transformation N/A N/A Calculation type Non-Cumulative Non-Cumulative Reporting cycle Annual Annual Desired performance To create as many internship opportunities as financially possible Iy To create indirect job opportunities for communities while providing work that involves heritage resources.
 Indicator responsibility Executive Officer: Corporate Services All Executives